dachou/dachou.github.io/_posts/2015-03-27-alaskaair-ife.md

 date:   2015-03-27 12:00:00 -0700
 ---

-It is always nice to see a project that we work on, to come to life.
+It is always nice to see a project to come to life.
 I am glad to have had the opportunity to participate as a member of the team helping to put this together.

 ![Alaska Airlines IFE](/assets/20150327-alaskaair-ife.jpg)